sebastiaanluca/laravel-helpers/README.md

 ### Database table reader

-Gives you detailed information about a given table, especially in the context of a Laravel Eloquent model.
+The database table reader gives you detailed information about a given table, especially in the context of a Laravel Eloquent model.

 Note that this has only been tested with MySQL databases, although it might work with others too as it uses a raw `describe` statement to get a table's information.
 Uses the default database connection by default when resolved from the DI container, but you can set your own before calling `read`.